 In 2014 I helped develop a smartphone app internally called “Mobile360” that was used in an experiment to determine whether end-users would accept contextualized advertisements presented via push notifications.
 The app would continuously run in the background on the phones of volunteers who gave their consent (mostly students and employees of our client).
 I implemented a context matching engine for Android that collects various inputs, e.g. current location, activity such as walking vs. standing still, display state, ringer volume settings, proximity, or the current time and date.
 The input values are matched against a set of contexts, which are regularly retrieved from a server.
 This allowed to show specific messages for a certain context, e.g. if the all of the conditions “entered the central station geo-fence” + “it is a week day” + “time is between 7-9 AM” + “user’s activity is ‘standing still’ since one minute” hold – the conjecture being that the user is likely waiting for a train or bus.
 A special indoor-version of the app heavily relied on Bluetooth Low Energy (BLE) beacons which were pre-installed in all rooms of the volunteer’s homes to determine their location.
 While implementing such apps was already challenging back in 2014, mobile OS’s have adapted by now.
 To conserve power and prolong battery life, most sensors can no longer be continuously queried in the background.
 Targeting users with some sensors such as location is still possible, but with reduced resolution and increased delay.

-From 2012 to 2013 I developed the AutoAR prototype (German website), an Augmented Reality system mounted on a car’s roof that visualizes building models which are planned to be erected at a specific location in the real world.
+AutoAR (German website) is an Augmented Reality system mounted on a car’s roof that visualizes building models which are planned to be erected at a specific location in the real world.
 Through Virtual Reality goggles, the co-driver sees a real-time visualization of the real world, as recorded by a 360° panoramic camera.
 This otherwise empty construction site is superimposed with a virtual model of the building.
 Thanks to centimeter-precision sensors, the viewer gets an accurate, real-time preview of where the building is located and how it fits into the context of the surrounding area.
 The VR goggles are connected to a laptop workstation that performs image and sensor data processing (including sensor fusion), and records all data streams to disk, for a later replay, back in the office.
 To use a video see-through approach may seem odd, but it had (and still has) several advantages, such as a much larger FOV (compared to optical see-through AR headsets) and centimeter-precision location data, which even today’s devices cannot deliver.
 These two videos give you a better idea of the system in action.

 Master thesis: hand gesture recognition system